Ebonrul/Glass-Calculator/README.md

 ## Glass-Calculator ##

-A simple calculator app with "glass" and "tilt" CSS affects.
+A simple calculator app with a "glass" CSS affect and vanilla-tilt.js by Șandor Sergiu (micku7zu).